wswebcreation/protractor-image-comparison/README.md

 - mobile / tablet browsers (Chrome / Safari on emulators / real devices) via Appium
 - Hybrid apps via Appium

 For more information about mobile testing see the [Appium](./docs/appium.md) documentation.

+If you run for the first time without having a baseline the `check`-methods will reject the promise with the following warning:

+    `Image not found, saving current image as new baseline.`

+This means that the current screenshot is saved and you **manually need to copy it to your baseline**.
+In a following release an option will be provided to automatically copy it to your baseline folder.

 *protractor-image-comparison* provides:

 - two comparison methods `checkScreen` and `checkElement`.
 - two helper methods `saveScreen` and `saveElement` for saving images.
-- **NEW** two helper methods `saveFullPageScreens` and `checkFullPageScreen` for saving a fullpage screenshot.
+- **NEW** a helper `saveFullPageScreens` and a comparison method `checkFullPageScreen` for saving and comparing a fullpage screenshot.

 The comparison methods return a result in percentages like `0` or `3.94`.
 *protractor-image-comparison* can work with Jasmine and Cucumber.js.
 See [Examples](./docs/examples.md) for or a *protractor*-config setup, or a Jasmine or a CucumberJS implementation.